digital-values/cybersaloon.io/content/posts/loadrr/index.md

 draft: false
 ---

-One of the biggest frustrations I had in my past life with DEA was the fact that you were just expected to retrieve vast amounts of data and synthesize it in a timely manner with the commercial tools available.
+One of the biggest frustrations I had in my past life with a certain counter-drug agency was the fact that you were just expected to retrieve vast amounts of data and synthesize it in a timely manner with the commercial tools available.
 There were many inefficiencies that I vowed to change once I had the means and the freedom of movement to.
 I deployed and had some free time to develop a program to solve one unique problem I faced at DEA.
 It all originated with cell phone pings, the good guys would build enough probable cause to get a court order signed to server to a telephone provider for target cell phone pings both current and historical.

 We would then receive a generated report and would almost always include latitudes and longitudes.
 The issue was not being able to rapidly develop a common operating picture, some agencies had fancy tools and software that did a decent job.
 These tools were almost always centralized to one provider and would often not function as intended due to the high amounts of application usage.

 If there's one thing I know for a fact, it's that most law enforcement folks want nitty gritty factual data points to accurately depict their target and their investigation.
 'Loadrr' was developed in this manner: simple, no smoke and mirrors, and minimal technical expertise required.
 I promise you won't have to endure a 2 day 8hr class on how to use this tool.